Back to Media

 3. Experiment, Don't Plan

-Here's the good news about being 40+: you have something you didn't have at 25.
+Here's the thing about being 40 or older that younger men don't fully appreciate: you come with something genuinely valuable that you didn't have at 25.

 The invitation is open.
-Will you accept it?
+The question is whether you'll accept it.

-Connect with other men navigating midlife transitions.
-Join an EVRYMAN crew and find your purpose together.
+Connect with other men navigating midlife with intention.
+Join an EVRYMAN crew and find your people for the second half.

 E